Nathan Healy

 Leasing Solar Panels

-Oakland residents served by Pacific Gas & Electric (PGE) have access to Power Purchase Agreements (PPAs) through Palmetto.
-With a PPA, you pay only for the electricity your solar panels produce at a set rate per kilowatt-hour, rather than paying upfront for the system itself.
+Oakland homeowners served by Pacific Gas & Electric (PG&E) have access to a Power Purchase Agreement (PPA) through Palmetto’s LightReach program.
+With a PPA, you pay only for the solar energy your panels produce — at a set rate per kilowatt-hour — rather than a fixed monthly amount.
+That means your solar bill may be a bit higher in sunny summer months and lower in winter, but your savings balance out over the course of a year.

 Go solar without the investment